SysKitTeam/docs-bp/sharepoint-software-boundaries-and-limits/limits-by-hierarchy/content-database-limits/content-database-size.md

 ```powershell
 New-SPContentDatabase "<database name>" -DatabaseServer "<database server / alias>" -WebApplication http://sitename
 ```
-o move a site collection to the new content database, start **SharePoint 2013 Management Shell** as an Administrator and run the following cmdlet:
+To move a site collection to the new content database, start **SharePoint 2013 Management Shell** as an Administrator and run the following cmdlet:
 ```powershell
 Move-SPSite http://webapp/sites/sitename -DestinationDatabase ContentDb2
 ```